Ensono/stacks-data/README.md

 * **behave**: Utilities for executing behaviour-driven development (BDD) tests.
 * **cli**: The [datastacks](https://stacks.ensono.com/docs/workloads/azure/data/data_engineering/datastacks) command line tool, to support developers generating data workloads.
-* **data_quality**: Utilities for running data quality checks using the Great Expectations framework.
+* **data-quality**: Utilities for running data quality checks using the Great Expectations framework.

 You can install the stacks-data package using pip - see the examples below: